mica-1999/Portfolio/README.md

 function Greeting(props) {
   return <h1>Hello, {props.name}!</h1>;
 }
 export default Greeting;
 ```

 ### State
 State is a built-in object that allows components to create and manage their own data.
 State can be updated, and when it changes, the component re-renders to reflect the new state.
+Basically replaces native JS and jQuery when it comes to this.

 Example of using state:
 ```javascript